You might’ve seen it at farmers markets or in local grocery stores, but what is apple butter?

 And how do you make it at home?

-Instead, apple butter is an intensely flavorful, spreadable condiment that can be used like butter.
+So it’s an intensely flavorful, spreadable condiment that can be used like butter.

 I guess “applesauce” was taken, and “apple spread” doesn’t sound quite as appealing.